margo/specification/system-design/margo-overview/software-composition.md

 On a Compose deployment profile, the Workload Fleet Management Agent will instruct the Compose CLI to start the individual workloads.

-Following diagram shows the result of reaching the desired state for an application on a Helm v3 deployment profile (the result of `helm install`).
+The following diagram shows the result of reaching the desired state for an application with a Helm v3 deployment profile (the result of `helm install`).

 ```mermaid
 C4Component